nthnn/Jessy-OS/README.md

 ## To-do

 1. Make a GNU's `wget`-like command.
-2. Bluetooth Low Energy (BLE) functionality and terminal command.
-4. Scheduling and auto-run tasks on boot-up.
+2. Scheduling and auto-run tasks on boot-up.
-5. Improve the available APIs on the JavaScript Duktape VM.
+3. Improve the available APIs on the JavaScript Duktape VM.

 ## Known Bugs